-One of the first steps in due diligence is a good title search.
-This is where a lawyer can verify if the property is free from any liens.
-This is important as Thailand has a high rate of land scams.
-It's also worth looking at any building permits that may have been issued for the property you're thinking of buying.
-The right building permit will give you an accurate picture of what the property is actually like.
-If the building permits aren't in order, you could end up paying a substantial fine.
+An essential initial stage in conducting due diligence is a thorough title search.
+This is the location where a lawyer may authenticate whether the property is devoid of any encumbrances.
+This is crucial due to Thailand's elevated incidence of land fraud.
+It's also worth checking at any building permits that may have been issued for the property you're considering of buying.
+An appropriate building permit will provide you with a precise depiction of the real condition of the property.
+Failure to obtain proper building permits may result in a significant monetary penalty.

-Another important property due diligence item is a land title deed.
-This symbol of full ownership is very important because it enables the property to be transferred.
-If the property has an unregistered usufruct, however, it may not be possible to sell it.
-The land title deed is also the top-of-the-line item in the list of property due diligence items.
+Another crucial aspect of due diligence is the examination of a land title deed.
+The symbol of complete ownership is crucial as it allows for the transfer of property.
+Selling the property may not be feasible if it has an unregistered usufruct.
+The land title deed holds the highest position in the list of property due diligence materials.